ripoff4/Python/readme.md

 This is me learning python from a youtube video

 link:-https://www.youtube.com/watch?v=mMzwOZQJIcE

+Requirements-

+    python
+    requests